Katzenaids

 The variety of symptoms suggests that the diagnosis of feline AIDS is not always clear.
 This is why it is all the more important to see a veterinarian at the slightest suspicion , who will take a closer look at your pet.
 This is where the saying "better safe than sorry" really takes on a very special meaning.
 Once diagnosed, you may not be able to reverse your own cat's infection, but you can at least prevent others from suffering the same suffering .

 If the vet also suspects that your cat's symptoms could be FIV, there is currently only one way to confirm the speculation - or at best to give the all-clear: a test for the antibody concentration in the blood.
 Animals that contract feline AIDS develop antibodies against the virus.
-Even if they cannot demonstrably help the cats to fully recover, they at least provide certainty as to whether or not a four-legged friend is carrying the virus.
+Even if they cannot demonstrably help the cats to fully recover, they at least provide certainty as to whether a four-legged friend is carrying the virus or not.
 However, since antibodies have to be developed first, vets usually carry out at least two such tests at a certain interval of time in case the first one is normal.
 This increases the chance of a reliable result.

 If the treating veterinarian actually confirms the fears of an FIV infection, it is initially a great shock.
-Despite all the concern for your darling, it is important to continue to give him a sense of security, safety and confidence and to enable him to live a carefree life as a cat as possible.
+Despite all the concern for your darling, it is important to continue to give him a sense of security, safety and confidence and to allow him to live a carefree life as a cat as possible.
 Before the final stage occurs and the pain and restrictions become unbearable, the symptoms can at least be alleviated .
 Read below to find out how you can support your cat in this process.

 Dealing with FIV: Treatment and Prevention